-To evaluate the impact of the burstiness of the traffic stream on the GFR-service the following system configuration is used: the bandwidth available for the GFR-service is set to 25% of the PCR, that is equal to the minimum bandwidth required by the traffic source.
+To evaluate the impact of the burstiness of the traffic stream on the GFR service the following system configuration is used: the bandwidth available for the GFR service is set to 25% of the PCR, that is equal to the minimum bandwidth required by the traffic source.
 The cells in a frame are spaced by d time slots, cf. Section 3.1.
 The duration of the on- and off-phase are adjusted accordingly to ensure a traffic load of 25%.
 The parameters of the F-GCRA are adjusted to classify 74% of the frames as eligible, utilizing the analysis introduced in [6].
-As shown in Figure 9 the blocking probability of eligible frames increases with increasing burstiness.
+As shown in Figure 8 the blocking probability of eligible frames increases with increasing burstiness.
+Short-term variation of the available bandwidth compared with the traffic streams burstiness has minor impacts on the performance.
 Again, to obtain an identical maximum blocking probability the parameter LBO has to be adjusted accordingly.

-The numerical examples show that the dimensioning of the parameters for the GFR-service depends heavily on the traffic characteristics and amount of available bandwidth.
-Information about the traffic characteristics can be gained from the attributes of a GFR-connection [7] and taken into account.
-To obtain a high throughput of eligible- and non-eligible frames if bandwidth is available, the - with regard to the service guarantee - highest possible LBO value should be chosen.
+The numerical examples show that the dimensioning of the parameters for the GFR service depends heavily on the traffic characteristics and average amount of available bandwidth.
+Short-term variations of the available bandwidth do not reduce the quality of the GFR service significantly.
+The Information about the traffic characteristics could be gained from the attributes of a GFR-connection [7] and taken into account.
+If sufficient bandwidth is available the - with regard to the service guarantee - highest possible LBO value should be chosen to obtain a high throughput of eligible- and also non-eligible frames.
 But if the only the minimum bandwidth MCR for the GFR-connection is available the LBO has to be chosen more restrictively.
 A restrictive selection of the LBO will fulfill the service requirements in any case, but not the expectations to a best-effort service class.
-Thus, further investigations should aim at this discrepancy.

-Figure 9: Impact of the traffic-streams burstiness.
+Figure 8: Impact of the traffic-streams burstiness.